zehengl/zehengl.github.io/_posts/2015-12-06-agile-scrum-notes-01.markdown

   * Coding
   * Testing
   * Deploy
-  * logically sound but assumes predictability, diffcult to react to unforeseen changes*
+  * logically sound but assumes predictability, difficult to react to unforeseen changes*

 # Agile Manifesto
   * Individuals and interactions over processes and tools